Amyoplasia: Characteristic appearance

 Children with amyoplasia often suffer from internally rotated shoulders, extended elbows, ulnar flexed wrists.
 The type of displacement of the hips and knees is more variable, and they often have club feet.

 About 10% of children with amyoplasia have evidence of vascular compromise including Intestinal atresia, abdominal wall defects, and gastroschisis.

 Treatment

 Surgery may be necessary to address the congenital deformities frequently occurring in conjunction with arthrogryposis.
 Surgery on feet, knees, hips, elbows and wrists may also be useful if more range of motion is needed after therapy has achieved maximum results.
 In some cases, tendon transfers can improve function.
 Congenital deformities of the feet, hips and spine may require surgical correction at or about one year of age.

 Prognosis

 Overall prognosis for children with amyoplasia is good.
-Intensive therapies throughout developing years include physical therapy, occupational therapy and multiple orthopedic procedures.
+Intensive therapies throughout a child's developing years include physical therapy, occupational therapy and multiple orthopedic procedures.
 Most children require therapy for years, but almost 2/3 are eventually able to walk, with or without braces, and attend school.